 The UNEP representative, Luc Reuter, provided an overview of the Marrakech process at the global level and the concept of SCP (see slide presentation at Appendix 4).
-There was broad consensus on the applicability of the definition.
+Feedback related mainly to the fact that the definition of SCP was very broad and left open to interpretation what is meant by 'basic needs'.